What is Dravet syndrome?

 - Emotional stress or excitement can also trigger seizures in some children.

 - Children usually develop normally in the early years.
 After age 2, they may lose developmental milestones.
 Yet they often do not progress as quickly as they get older.

 - Other problems that may be seen include

 - Older children and adults may develop a crouched gait (way of walking)

 - Problems with the autonomic nervous system, which serves involuntary body functions like the heart, lungs, stomach and intestines

 Who gets it?

 - The most common gene mutation linked to Dravet syndrome is in a gene called SCN1A.
 When this gene isn’t working properly, sodium channels in the brain (which help brain cells function) do not work correctly.
 Some SCN1A mutations are associated with less severe forms of epilepsy, which means not all children with these mutations will develop Dravet syndrome.

 - A blood test for the mutation can confirm the diagnosis.
-Sometimes a gene mutation is not found on testing but the syndrome may be diagnosed based on symptoms.
+Sometimes a gene mutation is not found on testing, but the syndrome may be diagnosed based on symptoms.

 - Although the first seizure in infants with Dravet syndrome may be near the time of a vaccine, vaccines do not cause Dravet syndrome.
 Children should get recommended immunizations.